beau1399/clprojector-template/README.md

             '(0.25 -0.25 -0.25))))))
 ```

 This snippet is best analyzed from the inside out.
 At its center resides a set of coordinate triplets that define a set of lines forming the cube, whose vertices are each 0.5 units long.

+This definition centers the cube around (0,0,0).
+On its own, this coordinate is not a very suitable center for anything, since it represents the top left corner of the display, right at camera depth.
+Both solids in the demo are first defined around (0,0,0), though, and then subjected to translations to place them more centrally within the viewable area.

+The first two coordinate triplets are (-0.25, -0.25, -0.25) and (0.25, -0.25, -0.25).
+Looking at the "Y" and "Z" values, we can determine that this pair defines the top (Y=-0.25) / front (Z=-0.25) edge of the cube.
+It is only the "Z" coordinates that vary across this first line, as it sweeps from left to right.

+Moving on, the second coordinate (0.25, -0.25, -0.25) is reused in conjunction with the third to define the second line drawn.
+This is how the **cld/line-list** function, to which this coordinate list will eventually be passed, operates.
+This second line connects the front top right vertex of the cube to the back top right, as "Z" varies.

+The next two coordinates complete the top, square facet of the cube.
+The definition continues in similar fashion until all the necessary lines have been laid out.

-This definition centers the cube around (0,0,0); it is first passed to **cld/translate**, which moves it to (1,0,0).
+Working outward, the cube definition is first passed to **cld/translate**, which moves it to (1,0,0).
 Then, **cld/rotate-about-y** rotates the cube (which is now located to the right of the Y axis) about this axis, thus achieving the orbiting effect.
 Finally, **cld/translate** is called again, to move the whole cube 2 units forward in the "Z" dimension, to give it some distance from the camera and allow for it to be better viewed.

 Because the cube is defined a list of coordinate triplets, and **cld/translate**, etc. operate on one point in 3D space per call, each of these operations is implemented as a **map** operation.
 Once all of this translation and rotation is complete, the resultant list of coordinate triplets is passed to **cld/line-list**, which also expects RGBA parameters and the context.